Abortion and breast cancer risk

 Introduction: Research clearly shows abortion (also called induced abortion) does not increase the risk of breast cancer.

-The ACOG and the NCI routinely review the evidence on this topic and continue to agree there’s no link between abortion and breast cancer [1-3].
-ACOG reaffirmed their conclusion there’s no link between abortion and breast cancer in 2018.
+ACOG and the NCI routinely review the evidence on this topic and agree there’s no link between abortion and breast cancer [1-3].
+ACOG reaffirmed their conclusion there’s no link between abortion and breast cancer in 2019.

 The importance of study design for research on abortion and breast cancer risk

 Some case-control studies have suggested abortion may increase the risk of breast cancer.
-However, the design of case-control studies makes the accuracy of these results questionable.
+However, the design of case-control studies makes the accuracy of their results questionable.

 Case-control studies rely on the reporting of past behavior.
 When it comes to a sensitive subject like abortion, this can have a big impact on the information gathered.